What to do when endometriosis interferes with work? Endometriosis discrimination in the workplace!

 Talking about flexible working options, The Employment Rights Act 1996 sets out the rules.

-So, that’s in nutshell endometriosis and the law.
+So, that’s in a nutshell endometriosis and the law.

 How to make endometriosis and workplace adjustments?